What It Really Takes to Make Non-GMO Gummies

 Every gummy starts with its gelling agent.
 Traditional gelatin comes from animals fed GMO corn and soy in conventional supply chains.
 Sourcing verifiable non-GMO gelatin means intensive supplier audits, third-party certification, and often switching to different breeds or farming practices.
 The good news?
 Once you secure it, the manufacturing process behaves identically to conventional gelatin.

-The real challenge pops up when brands choose pectin or agar to guarantee non-GMO status.
+The real snag shows up when brands choose pectin or agar to guarantee non-GMO status.
 Pectin, derived from fruit, is naturally non-GMO, but it demands a different processing environment.
-Pectin gummies require higher cooking temperatures and a narrow pH window-typically 3.0 to 3.5-to set properly.
-This shift impacts not only cooking parameters but also the stability of heat-sensitive nutrients.
-If your formula contains probiotics or enzymes, pectin processing can degrade them.
+Pectin gummies require higher cooking temperatures and a narrow pH window — typically 3.0 to 3.5 — to set properly.
+That shift doesn't just change cooking parameters — it can degrade heat-sensitive nutrients like probiotics.
+If your formula contains probiotics or enzymes, pectin processing can destroy them.
 Agar, another non-GMO option, produces a firmer, more brittle texture that may not match consumer expectations for a chewy gummy.
 Reformulating to achieve the right mouthfeel often takes months of trial runs and sensory panels.

 Cross-Contamination: The Silent Saboteur

-At KorNutra, we dedicate entire production lines to non-GMO only, or implement rigorous changeover protocols that reduce throughput.
-The cost of validation and lost production time is real, and it's rarely passed directly to the end consumer-it gets absorbed into margins.
+At KorNutra, we dedicate entire production lines to non-GMO only, or we implement rigorous changeover protocols that reduce throughput.
+The cost of validation and lost production time is real, and it rarely gets passed directly to the end consumer — it eats into margins.

 Ingredient Sourcing: The Traceability Trap

-The documentation burden is immense.
+The documentation pile is exhausting.
 Each ingredient must come with:

 • A certificate of analysis